 In a lot of cases, you will find that new car parts have warranties attached to them.
-Is that the case for used auto parts?
-Should you expect to get any warranty if you pay a visit to an auto wrecking yard?
-And if you should, what kind of warranty should you opt for?
+Is that also the case for used auto parts?
+Should you expect to get any warranty if you go to an auto wrecking yard?
+And if so, what kind of warranty should you opt for?

 Finding a wrecking yard that provides a warranty for used auto parts is now becoming less of a rarity than it was many years ago.
-Since the internet has made car parts available pretty much worldwide, auto part sales can be conducted across any geographical location, which implies a rise in the level of competitiveness.
+Since the internet has made car parts available pretty much worldwide, auto part sales can be conducted across any geographical location, increasing competition.

-Due to this trend, auto wreckers who sell used car parts have begun to offer warranties to keep up with the competition.
-All the same, no matter whether you purchase a used auto part - online or from your local salvage yard - you must have an understanding not only of warranties but of return policies as well.
+Due to this trend, auto wreckers selling used car parts have begun to offer warranties to keep up with the competition.
+All the same, whether you purchase a used auto part online or from your local salvage yard, you must understand not only warranties but also return policies.

-When it comes to used auto parts, the length of warranties are anywhere between 30 and 90 days.
+When it comes to used auto parts, the length of warranties are between 30 and 90 days.
 You could also find sellers (like the Machinery Drive Wreckers) who offer up to 6 months and even up to 12 months if you happen to buy extended warranties.
-Always make inquiries as warranties vary by the dealer or by part the type purchased.
+Always enquire since warranties vary by the dealer or by the type of the purchased car part.

-Sellers of used car parts usually place restrictions on warranty honouring.
-For instance, they may nullify the warranty if the parts are modified, if a certified mechanic does not install them, if you install the parts outside a specific location, or if the parts become defective due to misuse.
-Ensure that you have an understanding of every stipulation which the warranty comes with so that it does not become null and void.
+Sellers of used car parts usually place restrictions and conditions on warranty honouring.
+For instance, they may nullify the warranty if the parts are modified, if the installer is not a certified mechanic, if you install the parts outside a specific location, or if the parts become defective due to misuse.

 One other vital factor that determines the kind of warranty that you should expect when buying a used car part is the type of part you're buying.

-To mitigate the effects of possible problems later, securing a warranty would be a sound decision.
-Most recyclers offer 30-day warranties on parts with electrical auto parts, and this is fine as it gives you the time to have the product installed and tested.
+So, to reduce your problems later, it's a good idea to secure a warranty.
+Most recyclers offer 30-day warranties on used parts with electrical auto parts, and this is fine as it gives you the time to have the product installed and tested.

-These parts are the rugged parts of your car that only suffer damages if there is a collision.
+These parts are the tough panels of your car that only suffer damages if there is a collision.
 Check out Ascot Auto Parts because they do offer warranties even for body panels.

-Even though many wrecking yards offer standard warranties for used car parts, there could be a variation in the length of such warranties for different salvage yards.
-The duration may be anywhere from 30-90 days.
+Even though many wrecking yards offer standard warranty for used car parts, they may differ in duration (anywhere from 30-90 days).
 Some warranties may even have an extended period but not cover the labour cost related to replacing the auto part.

 Warranties with the same term or length of time don't necessarily mean that they have the same inclusions and exclusions.
-For instance, there are salvage yards who stipulate that specific steps be followed in the installation of a particular part and if such stipulation is not followed, the warranty becomes void.
+For instance, there are salvage yards who stipulate that specific steps be followed in the installation of a particular part, otherwise, the warranty becomes void.

-The aim is not to trick the consumer into going against the terms of the warranty but geared towards ensuring that the specific auto part runs smoothly.
-It is essential to ask questions about the used auto part that you're purchasing.
+The aim is not to trick the consumer into going against the terms of the warranty but instead to ensure that the specific auto part runs smoothly.
+Thus, you should do your homework and ask questions about the used auto part that you're purchasing.

 Extended Warranties for Used Car Parts and Labour

-Many salvage yards currently provide extended warranties for used auto parts such as engines and transmissions which happen to require an extra fee in most cases.
-Just like standard warranties for used auto parts, extended warranties could have variations in their length, scope, and price from one wrecker to another.
+Many salvage yards provide extended warranties for used auto parts such as engines and transmissions but require an extra fee in most cases.
+Just like standard warranty for used auto parts, extended warranties vary in duration, scope, and price from one wrecker to another.

-When it comes to purchasing used car parts, here are some useful tips –
+When it comes to purchasing used car parts, you must:

 5. Off-the-hoist warranty - Labour is covered the day that the part is fitted to your vehicle and/or the date on the invoice.
-If the part becomes faulty two weeks down the track, then labour or losses is not covered at all, unless you have an extended warranty that includes labour.
+If the part becomes faulty two weeks down the track, then labour costs or losses are not covered at all, unless you have an extended warranty that includes labour.